Posted on May 16, 2019 and last updated on March 30, 2026

 If you do make it out here, you’ll be treated to a quiet parcel of land, a former tree farm, and a bog with views of the White Mountains in the distance.
 The Greater Lovell Land Trust identifies the peaks as Mount Kearsage North and the Baldface peaks.
 The area is a significant habitat for wading birds and waterfowl.

 Directions: You’ll follow some winding back roads to get here.
 From Harbor Road, turn onto Union Hill Road.
 In 0.3 miles, you’ll take a right onto Kezar Lake Road.
 The parking area and trailhead is off to the left after 1.75-ish miles.
 Turn left up a steep old logging drive to the parking area and trailhead kiosk.
+This drive won’t be plowed in the winter, but I found there was enough space on the roadside to safely park.

 Let me know if you have any trail updates or corrections!